gsobell/deployrable/README.md

 Bash script for deploying dotfiles and selected packages primarily on live enviroments and fresh installs.

 ## Usage
+You will be prompted for root if you choose to install PACKLIST.
 ```shell
 curl https://raw.githubusercontent.com/gsobell/deployrable/home/deployrable.sh > deployrable.sh
 chmod -x ./deployrable.sh ; ./deployrable.sh
 ```

-It is not reccomended to ```curl | sh```, as it currently has some issues.
+It is not reccomended to ```curl | sh``` at this time, as it currently has some issues.
-You will be prompted for root if you choose to install PACKLIST.

 ```shell
 curl https://raw.githubusercontent.com/gsobell/deployrable/home/deployrable.sh | sh